Terms and conditions

 “Service Levels” means the performance standards set out in the Service Agreement in accordance with which the Company is to provide the Services.

-“Services” means the services, including the Deliverables, supplied by the Company to the Client as set out in the Service Agreement.
+“Services” means the services, including the Deliverables, supplied by the Company to the Client as set out in the Order Form and the Service Agreement.

 “Term” means the Initial Term together with any Renewal Term.